At the moment, most clips sold by microstock agencies are full HD:

 Well, in life things are not always black or white.
-Grey is the color of the world, and I’m going to tell you why 4k is not as good as it seems.
-But this a blog about Microstock, so let’s start from the numbers.
-You can find this stat in the artist resources of pond5:
+Grey is the colour of the world, and I’m going to tell you why 4k is probably the best choice today, but it is not as good as it seems.
+This a blog that teaches how to make money with stock images and stock footage.
+To make money in this world opinions are not important, what important are numbers.
+You can find this stat in the artist resources of Pond5:

-Last week I talked about this with a friend of mine who was trying to find how to make money with Microstock and thought 4k could be an easy way to earn more.
-He bought a new camera and made a 4k shooting.
-The problem is that he has a 3 year old computer, and the 4k video could not play smoothly (I’m just talking about the player, not the editing software that could be a problem even bigger).
+Some time ago I talked about this with a friend of mine who was trying to find how to make more money with Microstock and thought 4k could be an easy way to do it.
+He bought a new camera and made a one day 4k shooting.
+The problem is that he had a three years old computer, and the 4k video could not play smoothly (I’m just talking about the player, not the editing software that could be a problem even bigger).

 After a couple of hours of continuous crashes, he gave up.
-He tried the low cost way and he lost a lot of time, exactly what you can’t do if you want to produce Microstock with a professional workflow.
+He tried the low-cost way, and he lost a lot of time which is exactly what you can’t do if you want to produce microstock with a professional workflow.

 The second scenario is:

-Hard drives 4TB, latest version of your editing software (for Mac users: are you really sure you want to upgrade to FinalCutX?), an ultra HD monitor, the fastest internet speed you can have.
-The bill can be around 4/5 thousand Euro
+- the latest version of your editing software (for Mac users: are you sure you want to upgrade to FinalCutX?)

 Could it be a good idea?

-At the moment not for me and not for my friend, who sent back the 4k camera he bought and continued producing full HD stock footage as he had always done before.
+On the contrary for my friend it was too complicated to go that way, so he sent back the 4k camera he bought, and he continued producing full HD stock footage as he had always done before.

-If you are watching a video in an ultra HDTV 65 inch monitor and you’re more than two meters away from the screen, it is impossible that you notice if the video is
+If you are watching a video in an ultra HDTV 65 inches monitor and you’re more than two meters away from the screen, it is impossible that you notice if the video is:

 How many people have this big of a screen at home?
 How many people watch TV less than two meters away?